 LEARN ABOUT VIRACON’S NEWEST SPACER - VTS™ - ENGINEERED TO OUTPERFORM.

-Color choices include; black or silver mill finish depending on the spacer type.
 Black spacers are being specified more often today, as designers prefer the clean look this option provides.
 The color black tends to blend with the gaskets and framing which minimizes the overall visual impact by leading occupants to look through the glass rather than at the framing or spacer.
 The color of the spacer does not affect the solar performance of the insulating glass.

 The thickness of the spacer will determine the distance, or space, between the two glass plies in an insulating unit.
-Viracon’s typical 1” insulating units are constructed using a 1/2” (13.2mm) nominal thickness spacer; however a wide variety of alternate thickness spacers is available.
+Viracon’s typical 1” insulating units are constructed using a 1/2” (13.2mm) nominal thickness spacer; however, a wide variety of alternate thickness spacers are available.
 Even a minimal change in the thickness of the spacer can affect solar performance so it is important to include the thickness in a specification.

 Aluminum, Stainless Steel and Viracon Thermal Spacer (VTS™) are the three spacer material options available from Viracon.

-Although aluminum was once the most specified, increasing energy requirements are escalating the demand for alternate spacer options to improve edge of glass (EOG) u-value.
+Although aluminum was once the most specified, increasing energy requirements are escalating the demand for alternate spacer options to improve edge-of-glass (EOG) u-value.
 Spacer materials that improve the EOG u-value beyond the performance offered by aluminum are commonly grouped together under the category of warm edge spacers or warm edge technology.

 Viracon Thermal Spacer (VTS™)is Viracon’s newest and most superior warm edge spacer.
 VTS™ is a proprietary formulation consisting of black thermoplastic with integrated desiccant and primary seal that is chemically bonded directly to the glass and secondary sealant.
 VTS replaces the traditional spacer, desiccant and primary sealant with a single, better-performing component available in sizes up to 130” x 236”.
 Argon fill is included and a secondary sealant is applied.
 VTS carries a special 12 year insulating warranty.